coleifer/huey/docs/quickstart.rst

 Canceling or pausing tasks
 --------------------------

-It is possible to prevent tasks from executing at runtime.
+Huey can dynamically cancel tasks from executing at runtime.
 This applies to regular tasks, tasks scheduled to execute in the future, and periodic tasks.

 Any task can be canceled ("revoked"), provided the task is not being executed